 - 13. FASB ASC 855-10-50-1 requires reporting entities to disclose the date through which subsequent events have been evaluated and whether that date is the date the financial statements were issued or available to be issued.
-Management has evaluated subsequent events though August 15, 2018, the date the financial statements were available to be issued. - 14.
-In June 2015, the Governmental Accounting Standards Board (GASB) issued statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" (OPEB), which is effective for fiscal years beginning after June 15, 2017.
-The County has implemented the provisions of this Statement for the year ended December 31, 2018.

-For purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the Fiduciary Net Position of the Texas Municipal Retirement System (TMRS) and additions to/deductions from TMRS's Fiduciary Net Position have been determined on the same basis as they are reported by TMRS.
+Management has evaluated subsequent events though September 4, 2020, the date the financial statements were available to be issued. - 14.
+Other Post-Employment Benefits for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the Fiduciary Net Position of the TCDRS and additions to/deductions from TCDRS's Fiduciary Net Position have been determined on the same basis as they are reported by TCDRS.
 For this purpose, plan contributions are recognized in the period that compensation is reported for the employee, which is when contributions are legally due.
 Benefit payments and refunds are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.